 Always check whether a Heritage Overlay applies to your property before committing to any external colour scheme.
 Painting without the required permit can result in enforcement action, fines, and in some cases an order to repaint at your own expense.

-What Is a Heritage Overlay and How Do You Check?
+What Is a Heritage Overlay and How Do You Check If One Applies?

 A Heritage Overlay (HO) is a planning control applied to individual properties, precincts, or entire streetscapes that have been assessed as having historical, architectural, or cultural significance.
 The quickest method to check is to use the VicPlan mapping tool, the Victorian Government’s official online planning map.

-What Colours Are Appropriate for Victorian and Edwardian Homes?
+What Colours Are Appropriate for Victorian and Edwardian Heritage Homes?

 Victorian Era (1850s-1901)